catseye/Robin/doc/Practical_Matters.markdown

 some other language (such as C), and instead of blindly wrapping them in a new language, the designer should at least *try* to make something nicer.

+The abstractions should also recognize that modern computer systems are generally not resource-starved (or at least that truly high-level programming languages should not treat them that way.)

 This applies to very basic facilities as well as what are usually thought of as external libraries.
+Specifically,

+* Date and time: We can do better than simply copycatting interfaces like `strftime`.
+All time data should be stored consistently, in GMT, always with a time zone.

+* String formatting: We can do better than simply copycatting interfaces like `printf`.
+We can use visual formatting strings, where fixed-size slots appear as fixed-sized placeholders (of the same size) in the formatting string.
+(See also the scathing prog21 criticism of the vertical tab character.)

+* Line-oriented communication: We can look at line-oriented communication more generally, as a form of record-oriented communication where the "delimiter set" for each record is {LF, CR, CRLF}.

-In particular, date and time manipulation should not, by default, simply copycat interfaces like `strftime`, and string formatting should not simply copycat `printf`.
-(The programmer who really wants interfaces like these can always implement them as "compatibility modules" if they wish.)
+The programmer who really wants atavistic interfaces like those mentioned above can always implement them as "compatibility modules" if they wish.

-The abstractions should recognize that modern computer systems are generally not resource-starved (or at least that truly high-level programming languages should not treat them that way.)
-Specifically for date and time, all time data should be stored consistently, in GMT, always with a time zone.

 Serialization
 -------------